 FinGlobal: The financial emigration specialists

 We’ve got the tried-and-trusted recipe for successful financial emigration right here at FinGlobal.
-We’ve perfected our method and more than 60 000 clients in 105 countries across the globe have benefited from our personal approach, finding ways to overcome cross-border complications with financial solutions that always rise to the occasion.
+We’ve perfected our method and thousands of clients in over 105 countries across the globe have benefited from our personal approach, finding ways to overcome cross-border complications with financial solutions that always rise to the occasion.

 Take a look at our full menu of financial services for South Africans abroad, and get in touch with us to discuss your next move.